 DON’T: Add a sunroom.
 They’re expensive to install and, when dated, buyers will be leery of the cost of replacing aging windows.

 DON’T: Add a backup generator.
-While the peace of mind may help you weather any storm, buyers will not pay a premium for this addition.
+While the peace of mind may help you weather any storm, buyers typically will not pay a premium for this addition.